C-Bone-UCL/CrystaLLM-pi/README.md

 ## Description

 **CrystaLLM-2.0** is a Transformer-based model for generating crystalline structures as Crystallographic Information Files (CIFs).
-This project provides a complete codebase for both conditional (property-driven) and non-conditional GPT-style training, generation, and evaluation.
+This project provides a codebase for conditional (property-driven) and non-conditional training inference and validations.

 The models are based on the [CrystaLLM Paper](https://www.nature.com/articles/s41467-024-54639-7)

-It leverages a few tools:
+A few tools are used which you should setup for full functionality:
 - **Hugging Face**: For dataset hosting, model sharing, and tokenizer access.
-- **Weights & Biases**: For experiment tracking and visualization.
+- **Weights & Biases**: For experiment tracking and visualisation.
 - **CodeCarbon**: For tracking the carbon footprint of training runs.
 - **DeepSpeed**: For efficient, distributed training on multi-GPU systems.